replit-archive/jsrepl/README.md

 * `outputCallback`: An optional callback function that is called when the engine
 has output to flush out to the standard out.
 * `resultCallback`: An optional callback function that is called when the interpreter
-had successfully eval'ed a program with the result from it.
+has successfully evaluated a program and passed the resulting evaluated value.
-* `errorCallback`: An optional callback function that is called if eval'ing a program
+* `errorCallback`: An optional callback function that is called if evaluatiing a
-yielded an error with the error.
+program yielded an error and passed the error.
-* `progress`: An optional callback function that is called with the progress percentage
+* `progress`: An optional callback function that is called repeatedly while loading
-of loading a language interpreter.
+a language interpreter with the progress percentage.
 * `timeout`: Sets a timeout for running a program.
   * `time`: Milliseconds to wait.
   * `callback`: The callback function that is called when a program times out.
 This
   callback must handle recovering the system (i.e. call jsrepl.loadLanguage etc.).
   Must return `true` to stop the timeout from firing again.

-##Usage
+##API

 ###JSREPL::loadLanguage
 Loads a language interpreter.
 Takes three arguments: